 Just outside the Pearl Market, we saw a kite with dragonfly motifs that Amir bought from a street vendor who made them himself!

 Tiananmen Square is a large city square in the centre of Beijing named after the Tiananmen gate (Gate of Heavenly Peace) located to its North separating it from the Forbidden City.
 Tiananmen Square is the fourth largest city square in the world.
 It has great cultural significance as it was the site of several important events in Chinese history.

 Used as a massive meeting place since its creation, its flatness is contrasted by the 38-meter high Monument to the People’s Heroes and the Mausoleum of Mao Zedong.
 The square lies between two ancient, massive gates: the Tian’anmen to the north and the Zhengyangmen, better known as Qianmen to the south.
 Along the west side of the Square is the Great Hall of the People.
 Along the east side is the National Museum of China.
 Chang’an Avenue, which is used for parades, lies between the Tian’anmen and the Square.
 Trees line the east and west edges of the Square but the square itself is open with neither trees nor benches.
 The Square is lit with large lampposts which are fitted with video cameras.
 It is heavily monitored by uniformed and plain clothes policemen as it has been the site of a number of political events and student protests.

-By some twist of chance, it was yet another one of Beijing’s big events – Flag Raising Ceremony.
-No wonder rates to Beijing were low despite the beautiful spring season because there were so many China public holidays and ceremonies throughout the week.
+By some chance, it was yet another one of Beijing’s big events – Flag Raising Ceremony.
+No wonder rates to Beijing were low despite the beautiful spring season because there were so many Chinese public holidays and ceremonies throughout the week.
 We didn’t feel comfortable sticking around for the ceremony so we decided to have dinner across the huge road.

 Zilin and myself were really eager to try what Beijing is known for – Peking Duck!